 Work in progress / under review

-I am working on a book Marine Insurance - Comparative Common Law Perspectives in collaboration with Dr SO Lok Kan of Singapore University of Social Sciences.
+I am working on a book Marine Insurance - Comparative Common Law Perspectives in collaboration with Dr SO Lok Kan of the School of Business, The Chinese University of Hong Kong.
 This work is under contract with Springer Nature Pte Ltd until the first quarter of 2024.

 This work took at the starting point the Marine Insurance Act 1906 of the United Kingdom.
 This piece of legislation may be viewed as a successful one due to two main reasons.
 First, it serves as a model for an identical statute in other common law jurisdictions.
 Secondly, throughout its over 100 years of use, there had been no amendment to this piece of legislation until very recently when the United Kingdom enacted the Insurance Act 2015 and the Enterprises Act 2016.
 Still, these two statutes do not bring "wholesale" changes to the Marine Insurance Act 1906.